-- o Implementation & Review of IAP - Formulation of incident objectives for the next operational period, if required - Ensure that Incident Status Summary is filled and incorporated in the IAP - Ensure that Organizational Assignment List (Divisional / Group) is circulated among the Unit leaders and other responders of his Section - Plan to activate and deactivate Incident Response System organizational positions as appropriate, in consultation with the Chief Secretary and Director of Relief - Determine the need for any specialized resources for the incident management - Utilize IT solutions for pro-active planning, GIS for decision support and modeling capabilities for assessing and estimating casualties and for comprehensive response management plan - Provide periodic projections on incident potential - Report to the Chief Secretary/Incident Commander of any significant changes that take place in the incident status - Compile and display incident status summary at the Incident Commandant Post - Oversee preparation and implementation of Incident Demobilization Plan - Assign appropriate personnel, keeping their capabilities for the tasks in mind and maintain on Duty Officers List for the day - Ensure that record of various activities performed by members of Units are collected and maintained
+- Coordinate with the activated section chiefs for planning and preparation of Incident Action Plan in consultation with Incident Commander. - Ensure that decisions taken and directions issued in case of sudden disasters when the PlanningSection had not been activated are obtained from the Information & Media Officer and incorporated in the Incident Action Plan. - Ensure collection, evaluation, and dissemination of information about the incidents including weather, environment toxicity, availability of resources etc. from concerned departments and other sources.
+The Planning Section must have a databank of available resources with their locations from where it can be mobilized - Coordinate by assessing the current situation, predicting probable course of the incident and preparing alternative strategies for the operations by preparing the Incident Action Plan.
+It includes: - $\circ~$ Initial information and assessment of the damage and threat - Assessment of resources required Operations briefing - o Implementation & Review of IAP - Formulation of incident objectives for the next operational period, if required - Ensure that Incident Status Summary is filled and incorporated in the IAP - Ensure that Organizational Assignment List (Divisional / Group) is circulated among the Unitleaders and other responders of his Section - Plan to activate and deactivate Incident Response System organizational positions asappropriate, in consultation with the Chief Secretary and Director of Relief - Determine the need for any specialized resources for the incident management - Utilize IT solutions for pro-active planning, GIS for decision support and modeling capabilities for assessing and estimating casualties and for comprehensive response management plan - Provide periodic projections on incident potential - Report to the Chief Secretary/Incident Commander of any significant changes that take place in he incident status - Compile and display incident status summary at the Incident Commandant Post - Oversee preparation and implementation of Incident Demobilization Plan - Assign appropriate personnel, keeping their capabilities for the tasks in mind and maintain onDuty Officers List for the day - Ensure that record of various activities performed by members of Units are collected and maintained